o19s/metric-plots/README.md

-# metric-plots
+# Plots for search metric visualizations

-Plots for search metrics #nDCG and #ERR
+For more information, see the accompanying blog post [Demystifying nDCG and ERR](https://opensourceconnections.com/blog/2019/12/09/demystifying-ndcg-and-err/)